Analyzing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 |3.17

-West Fraser Timber presently has a consensus target price of $134.93, indicating a potential upside of 55.58%.
-UFP Industries has a consensus target price of $91.80, indicating a potential upside of 15.25%.
-Given West Fraser Timber’s stronger consensus rating and higher possible upside, analysts plainly believe West Fraser Timber is more favorable than UFP Industries.
+UFP Industries presently has a consensus price target of $91.80, indicating a potential upside of 16.44%.
+West Fraser Timber has a consensus price target of $134.93, indicating a potential upside of 70.89%.
+Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts plainly believe West Fraser Timber is more favorable than UFP Industries.

 Summary